-Expected credit loss assessment for employee loans, amounts due from associates, joint ventures and related corporation
+Expected credit loss assessment for employee loans, loans and amounts due from immediate holding company, subsidiaries, associates, investee, NCI, joint ventures and related companies and loans to third parties

-Management assessed the credit loss associated with the employee loans and amounts due from associates, joint ventures and related corporation to be insignificant.
+Management assessed the credit loss associated with the employee loans, amounts and loans due from immediate holding company, subsidiaries, associates, investee, NCI, joint ventures and related companies and loans to third parties to be insignificant.
 The analysis performed assessed the probability of default and calculated ECLs across the portfolio.
-The view taken by management is that these are immaterial and there is no impairment issue for the year ended 31 December 2020.
+The view taken by management is that these are immaterial and there is no impairment issue for the year ended 31 December 2021